Popliteal artery entrapment syndrome

 Symptoms

-The main symptom of popliteal artery entrapment syndrome (PAES) is pain or cramping in the back of the lower leg.
+The main symptom of popliteal artery entrapment syndrome, also called PAES, is pain or cramping in the back of the lower leg.
 The back of the lower leg is called the calf.
-The pain occurs during exercise and goes away with rest.
-Other symptoms may include:
+The pain or cramping occurs during exercise and goes away with rest.
+Other symptoms of PAES may include:

 If the nearby vein, called the popliteal vein, also becomes trapped by the calf muscle, you may have: